-- 4.3.10.2 All uses of fire extinguishers shall be reported to Facilities Operations through the online work order system to assure extinguishers are fully charged and operational. - 4.3.10.3 EH&S office will inspect all fire extinguishers monthly. - 4.3.10.4 It is University Policy to evacuate and activate the fire alarm upon the discovery of a fire.
-Only individuals who have completed fire extinguisher training and are comfortable that they can safely discharge the unit should try to use extinguishers.
-Training may be requested through EH&S.
+4.3.10.2 All uses of fire extinguishers shall be reported to EHS to assure extinguishers are fully charged and operational.

+4.3.10.3 The EHS office will ensure inspection of all fire extinguishers are performed monthly.

+4.3.10.4 It is University Policy to for occupants to evacuate and activate the fire alarm upon the discovery of a fire.
+Only individuals who have completed fire extinguisher training through the EHS office and are comfortable that they can safely discharge the unit should try to use extinguishers.
+Training may be requested through the EHS office.